Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

 ##### !question

-Write a function `print_ten` that takes one argument, a string.
+Write a function `repeat_ten` that takes one argument, a string.
 The function has the following behavior:
 * The function returns a string that repeats a counter number (starting at 1) and then the string ten times
 * The function can use either a while loop or a for loop, but it must use a loop